Auckland train, Hamilton A&E among latest locations of interest

 The same goes for those who visited Carl's Jr in Gisborne on Friday between noon and 9pm.

-Patrons of Nelson's The Vic Public House on Wednesday between 8pm and 9.10pm are told to self-monitor for symptoms for 10 days.
+Patrons of Nelson's The Vic Public House on Wednesday between 8pm and 9.10pm were told to self-monitor for symptoms for 10 days.

 These new sites come after a flurry of locations across the country were added yesterday, including several high-risk sites, supermarkets, cafes and public toilets.